 - ORCID integration

-Authors and affiliations dictionary schema
+Authoring and affiliations

 Authors and affiliations dictionaries expect the following schema (both expecting an array of dictionaries).

-field with an array of strings, each string being the ID of the affiliation.
+For authors, is an array of dictionaries, where each dictionary has a name field with a content, and an affiliations field with an array of strings, each string being the ID of the affiliation.

 #let authors = (